-- 3.27 Having considered the Applicant's application for Code powers, we propose that the Code should have effect in its case for the provision by the Applicant of an electronic communications network in the United Kingdom. - 3.28 We consider that our proposal is appropriate having regard to the considerations set out in section 107(4) of the Act.
-We consider that the performance of our statutory duties in sections 3 and 4 of the Act would be secured and furthered in relation to this proposal. - 3.29 We will consider any responses we may receive by the closing date before making our decision as to whether we should give a direction applying the Code to the Applicant.
+- 3.24 Having considered the Applicant's application for Code powers, we propose that the Code should have effect in its case for the provision by the Applicant of a system of infrastructure which the Applicant is making available, or proposing to make available, for use by providers of electronic communications for the purposes of the provision by them of their networks in the United Kingdom. - 3.25 We consider that our proposal is appropriate having regard to the considerations set out in section 107(4) of the Act.
+We consider that the performance of our statutory duties in sections 3 and 4 of the Act would be secured and furthered in relation to this proposal. - 3.26 Given that the Applicant's proposed use of Code powers in this case is relatively novel, if we proceed to grant the Applicant Code powers, we propose to engage with the Applicant periodically to better understand how the Applicant is using its Code powers in this context. - 3.27 We will consider any responses we may receive by the closing date before making our decision as to whether we should give a direction applying the Code to the Applicant.